legorovers/ev3dev-ap/README.md

 at the same IP address.
 Run with `-vvvv`, as it suggests, to check and then delete that line from your `~/.ssh/known_hosts` file.

+If you need to modify the wifi SSID, password, country or channel after install then edit the `hostapd` configuration and restart it

+    vi /etc/hostapd/hostapd.conf
+    service hostapd restart